Two Faculty Members to Present Clinics at State Music Educators Conference

 Dr. Jetton, assistant professor of music education at DePauw, will preside over a session at 1 p.m.
 Saturday, January 19 entitled "Starting from Scratch: Making the Most of a Small Music Program," which will feature discussions on finding resources on a limited budget, recruiting, sharing students within programs, and working with unusual instrumentation or voicing within an ensemble.

 At 2:30 that same afternoon, Dr. Paré will chair a panel discussion on "Literature for Beginning Ensembles", which will focus on choosing core repertoire, material and pedagogies for beginning band, choral, jazz and string groups.
 Paré is director of University Bands, and associate professor of music at DePauw.

 The University will be well represented at the conference.
-Nine members of the DePauw University Band have been accepted to participate in the Indiana Intercollegiate Band, a select ensemble comprised of students from fourteen other Indiana colleges and universities, that will rehearse and perform during the three day event.
+Nine members of the DePauw University Band have been accepted to participate in the Indiana Intercollegiate Band, a select ensemble composed of students from fourteen other Indiana colleges and universities, that will rehearse and perform during the three day event.
 The students are: David Barbick, alto saxophone; Jo Burian, horn; Kelsie Gray, trumpet; Erin Johnson, bassoon; Gary Carroll, clarinet; Jim Sudano, trombone; Matt Loftspring, bass clarinet; Aleks Gylys, percussion; and Aaron Gamble, tuba.